3dscanningwiki/3dscanningwiki.github.io/meta/templates/template_overview.md

 ### Child Information

-For topics which need to break down even further, IE specefic details about feature detection.
+For topics which need to break down even further, IE specific details about feature detection.
 If this information block gets too busy its best split into its own page.

 ## Software